 Most importantly, this ARP request will enable Fairfield residents to receive essential local transit service in a new and innovative way.
 Implementing microtransit will result in a more economical way of providing service that offers the added benefit of providing a reasonable and sustainable farebox recovery local service has not been known to achieve previously.

 Project Process

 Data Collection/Analysis

-Land use and demographics

-Travel time review

-Driver and Vehicle Assignments
+Automoted Ridecheck GPS Date Anelysis Land use and demographics Service Performance Driver and Vehicle Assignments Travel time review

 Community Engagement